-We’ve put together a checklist of the top capabilities your demand marketing partner should have so that you can achieve a successful Digital Demand Transformation.
+We’ve put together a checklist of the top capabilities your demand marketing partner should have so that you can achieve a successful Demand Marketing Transformation.

 Partner selection comes with big costs and risks if the wrong decision is made, so it’s critical to find a good long-term fit and partnership.
 Seeing success with a transformation of any kind requires consistency.
 When considering your partner think about how well they align with your own company.
 A partner should act as exactly that – a partner – who works alongside your teams.
 They should be able to:

 - Demonstrate how all elements of the project map to the timeline of your project

 - Prove success with similar size undertakings